weavedb/wao/README.md

 const table = await ao.var({ pid, data: "Table" })
 ```

-It stripps off pretty tags from the output and auto-converts Lua tables to JSON, you can disable it with `json` and `pretty`.
+It strips off pretty tags from the output and auto-converts Lua tables to JSON, you can disable it with `json` and `pretty`.

 ```js
 const table = await ao.var({ pid, data: "Table", json: false, pretty: true })